tokenswatchapp/official-api-docs/api-screener.md

     "subscription": {
         // the name of watchlist to which you are subscribed "watchlist": "watchlist-name",
-        // the interval in seconds between result sends "refresh-interval": 2,
+        // the interval in seconds between result sendings "refresh-interval": 2,
         // a list of columns which will be sent to you "columns": ["symbol", "price", "volume"],